by Mike Ratliff

 The 6th miracle is found in 2:10.

-And the LORD spoke to the fish, and it vomited Jonah out upon the dry land.
-(Jonah 2:10 ESV)
+10 Then the Lord commanded the fish, and it vomited Jonah up onto the dry land.
+Jonah 2:10 (NASB)

 Again, God does things His way.
 His ways are not our ways.
 He thoughts are not our thoughts.
 The fish was completely obedient to God.
 Jonah repented in the belly of the fish.
 This is found in his prayer in chapter 2.
 The last verse of this prayer is amazing.